 Convenience.
 Scalp micropigmentation is a non-surgical procedure.
 As such, it doesn’t cause the pain, discomfort and recovery time of surgical procedures like hair transplant surgery.

 Lack of maintenance.
 Unlike a hair system, there’s no need to apply micropigmentation to your scalp.
 After the procedure is completed, the pigmentation is applied to your scalp for the long term and usually doesn’t require significant ongoing maintenance.

 Disadvantages of scalp micropigmentation include:

-Although options like hair replacement system and scalp micropigmentation can help to create the appearance of a fuller, thicker head of hair, the reality is that they don’t actually do anything to prevent or reverse hair loss.
+Although options like hair replacement systems and scalp micropigmentation can help to create the appearance of a thick, healthy head of hair, the reality is that they don’t actually do anything to treat or prevent hair loss.

 We’ve listed these options below, including FDA-approved medications and surgical procedures to restore your hair.

 Currently, the FDA has approved two different medications to treat hair loss: finasteride (sold as a generic medication and as Propecia®) and minoxidil (also sold as a generic drug or under the brand name Rogaine®).

 Both of these medications are backed up by real scientific research showing that they can treat hair loss and stimulate hair growth.
 However, both medications need to be used on an ongoing basis to produce long-lasting results.